 As an affiliate, we earn on qualifying purchases.

-FIX WHEEL SCRATCHES & CURB RASH: A complete rim repair kit designed to restore alloy wheels and steel rims with gloss black finishes.
+FIX WHEEL SCRATCHES & CURB RASH: A complete rim repair kit designed to restore alloy wheels and steel rims with a light silver finish.
 Quickly repair curb rash, scuffs, chips, and scratches right at home.

 As an affiliate, we earn on qualifying purchases.